Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 \end{aligned}
 \]

 Easy-peasy.
 We can now almost trivially find the roots by plugging those values into the quadratic formula.
-We also note that the second derivative of a cubic curve means computing the first derivative of a quadratic curve, and we just saw how to do that in the section above.

 ### Quartic curves: Cardano's algorithm.

+We haven't really looked at them before now, but the next step up would be a Quartic curve, a fourth degree Bézier curve.
+As expected, these have a derivative that is a cubic function, and now things get much harder.
+Cubic functions don't have a "simple" rule to find their roots, like the quadratic formula, and instead require quite a bit of rewriting to a form that we can even start to try to solve.

-Quartic—fourth degree—curves have a cubic function as derivative.
-Now, cubic functions are a bit of a problem because they're really hard to solve.
-But, way back in the 16<sup>th</sup> century, [Gerolamo Cardano](https://en.wikipedia.org/wiki/Gerolamo_Cardano) figured out that even if the general cubic function is really hard to solve, it can be rewritten to a form for which finding the roots is "easy", and then the only hard part is figuring out how to go from that form to the generic form.
-So:
+Back in the 16<sup>th</sup> century, before Bézier curves were a thing, and even before _calculus itself_ was a thing, [Gerolamo Cardano](https://en.wikipedia.org/wiki/Gerolamo_Cardano) figured out that even if the general cubic function is really hard to solve, it can be rewritten to a form for which finding the roots is "easier" (even if not "easy"):

 \[
   \begin{aligned}